tomysaman/learning-notes/mac/mac-setup.md

   - Later (save your current session such as opened apps and windows, and easily restore them later when you need to)
 - Apps (group 3):
   - Amphetamine (makes monitor screen & mac machine always on)
+    - or install `caffeine` using homebrew
-  - Hand Mirror (quickly display what your camera ss)
+  - Hand Mirror (quickly show your camera view)
+    - or you can just use raycast's open camera command

 ## Install other software